 2.3.3 Electronic delivery of Mobile Tickets

-2.3.4 Release of access authorisation on Ticketcards
+2.3.5 Release of access authorisation on Ticketcards

-If Ticketcards are used (Fig. 2.10) one or more access authorisations are released on a Ticketcard, rather than the tickets being delivered.
+If Ticketcards are used (Fig. 2.10) one or more access authorisations are released on a Ticketcard, rather than the Tickets being delivered.

 2.4 No Onward Sale

-Any trading with purchased tickets, i.e. for business or commercial purposes, is forbidden.
+Any trade in purchased Tickets for commercial or industrial purposes is prohibited.
+The purchase of tickets for commercial or industrial purposes is also prohibited.
 Failure to comply can lead to the loss of the service associated with the

 2.5 Advertising and Competitions

-ticket price excluding POS handling charges.
-The fees for the sales channel in question relating to the relevant delivery method and/or payment method are shown in the
+offices includes the ticket price of the Event Organiser excluding processing fees of the point of sale (POS).
+The fees for the Sales Channel in question relating to the relevant delivery method and/or payment method are shown in the

 2.7.1 Purchase at advance sales offices